Existential-Kernel/PogChessOS/README.md

 ### Windows
 **Option 1:**
-You can download Linux distributions from the microsoft store.
+You can use the Windows Subsystem for Linux (WSL) to run the CLI.
 If the box is ticked, that means the distro was tested and capable of running PogChess:
 - [ ] [Ubuntu](https://www.microsoft.com/en-us/store/p/ubuntu/9nblggh4msv6)
 - [ ] [Debian]()
 - [ ] [CentOS]()